dimos99/Process-Integration/README.md

 * The standard grid diagram of heat exchanger networks
 * An alternative *graphical* version of the grid diagram
 * An output cvs or excel spreadsheet file with the same information as the input file, but sorted to be like the grid diagram streams

+## Prerequisites
+The project was developed in MATLAB 2020b.
+If you have earlier versions of MATLAB, you may have some compatibility issues (see [Bugs-Notes](#bugs-notes)).

 ## User Guide
 It is reasonably simple to us the program if you do not want to make further changes.
 First, you need to make a spreadheet with 4 columns: